Indhu1711/Excel-AtliQ-hardwares-Sales-Finance-Reports/README.md

 | Gross Margin | $36.2M | $73.3M | $218.2M |
 | GM % | 41.4% | 37.3% | 36.4% |

 > 📌 Revenue grew **~3x in 2 years** — but gross margin % fell every single year.
-That's the tension this project investigates.
+It is likely due to higher costs or heavy discounting to drive sales
 ---

 ## 🔍 Key Business Findings